Last Updated: 6 January 2017

 Strange Horizons does not use an auto-responder to acknowledge submissions.
 We respond to most submissions within three months; if you haven't heard from us four months after the date of submission, please contact us on firstname.lastname@example.org.

-The Poetry Department staff operate on a two-month rotation system; depending on when you submit, you may be read by a different editor each time.
-In order to determine to whom you should be addressing your submission(s), please refer to this schedule:
+The Poetry Department staff operate on a rotation system; depending on when you submit, you may be read by a different editor each time.
+In order to determine to whom you should be addressing your submission(s), please refer to the following schedule:

 May/June 2017: Sonya Taaffe